kromsam/FanControlerRockPro64/README.md

 ## Troubleshooting

-If the script can't find PWM with the default value, it might have a default path.
+If the script can't find PWM with the default value, it might have a different path.
 Change `PWMPATH` to the output of the following command.

 ```sh
 find /sys -name pwm1 | grep hwmon